Social Movements Of The 20th Century

 Comprehensive Overview

 The Women's Liberation Movement gained momentum in the mid-20th century, building upon earlier waves of feminism.
 The movement challenged traditional gender roles and stereotypes, advocating for women's autonomy and self-determination.
-Betty Friedan's The Feminine Mystique (1963) exposed the discontent of suburban housewives and sparked a national conversation about women's roles in society.
+Consider this: betty Friedan's The Feminine Mystique (1963) exposed the discontent of suburban housewives and sparked a national conversation about women's roles in society.
 Organizations like the National Organization for Women (NOW) advocated for legal and political reforms to advance women's rights.

 Tren & Perkembangan Terbaru